cars0njan/handback-download---UBC-CPSC-110/README.md

 3. run main.py, file will appear in the "DOWNLOADS" folder

 developed as a personal project by a stduent in CPSC 110<br>
-**not** affiliated with UBC or the CPSC 110 course team, use at your own discretion
+**not affiliated with UBC or the CPSC 110 course team**, use at your own discretion